AFRICA

 Phase I:

-The merger is either approved or it is decided to initiate a phase II investigation.
+The merger is either approved or the FCO decides to initiate a phase II investigation.

 1 month from the receipt of a complete notification.